MAKE A DIFFERENCE WITH BELANTARA

 As your local partner, we provide the platform for companies across the globe to pool resources and join a large-scale, multi-stakeholder conservation plans.
 This helps you fulfil your sustainability targets and progress towards your goal to achieve zero deforestation supply chains.

 We believe in local community involvement and empowerment.
-This is why we fund local projects that assist farmers in Indonesia to learn to use new technology, diversify their skills and develop techniques to generate more productivity from their land without compromising nearby forests.
+This is why we conduct local projects that assist farmers in Indonesia to learn to use new technology, diversify their skills and develop techniques to generate more productivity from their land without compromising nearby forests.

 With its broad, landscape level approach to forest protection, Belantara makes environmental progress and achieves sustainability results land involved with your supply chain and beyond.